 The Mass Audubon Invasive species program addresses a number of invasive species that are of concern in the Plum Island region including purple loosestrife and perennial pepperweed.
 Lessoning Loosestrife is a curriculum designed for elementary to high school level students.
 Its goal is to help educators teach about wetlands, invasive species, and about using beetles as a biological control for purple loosestrife.
 For teachers who want to become actively involved in removing pepperweed, The Perennial Pepperweed Handbook (PDF) includes mapping tools, instructions for acquiring permits and permissions, ways of treating this invasive, and outreach materials.

-Striper Science is a set of lesson plans and resources for middle school and high school based on striped bass research conducted in Massachusetts and put together by our education coordinator Liz Duff.
+Striper Science is a set of lesson plans and resources for middle school and high school based on striped bass researchconducted in Massachusetts and put together by our education coordinator working with PIE researchers.
 Resources include PowerPoint presentations, inquiry lessons based on databases, field studies, and online videos.
 We are proud to present these lesson plans and resources which are based on Massachusetts Science Curriculum Frameworks.
 See Striped Bass Curriculum for more details.

 The Governor’s Academy Internships are awarded each year to 1-3 students from The Governor’s Academy, Newbury, MA.
 The program is designed to introduce interns to the importance of scientific study and allow them hands on experience in both field and lab work.
 They are mentored by both teachers from The Governor's Academy and PIE scientists.
 For the last two years, students have been working on a stiped bass population study with teacher John Pirie.
 Previous telemetry studies by PIE scientists identified the confluence of West Creek and the Rowley River as an area of interest to striped bass.
 To examine the questions of where and why striped bass are in the two rivers, students have been afforded the opportunity to head into the marsh and collect striped bass size and stomach content samples.
 Their sampling has produced viable data describing the average striped bass fish size and prey.

 The LTER Children’s book series is aimed at helping children and their families learn about both their local environment and other places though stories based upon LTER site research.
-Mostly aimed for children aged 6-10, they also include lesson plans for teachers.
+PIE has published "Save Our Stream!", set in the watershed of a marsh-estuary.
+The story follows two children as they learn that traditional methods of lawn maintenance may be having detrimental effects on their local stream.
+They take action to alert the neighborhood homeowners, who begin to make changes that improve the health of the stream.
 One of PIE's collaborating LTERs, the Georgia Coastal Ecosystems, has published the book “And the tide comes in…” The book is about a young girl showing her cousin a Georgia salt marsh, but is very appropriate for any child interested in marshes anywhere.
-Scientists of PIE are currently working on producing a book about watersheds, following the tale of a young boy exploring the impacts due to the relationships between homeowners and their lawns.
 For more information on other LTER books, visit the LTER Children's Book Series web site.